-Make the most of your summer and the time before the admissions deadlines for Wharton/Lauder’s joint-degree MBA/MA program to do your research on programs so you can feel confident in submitting the best application you can.
+Make the most of the time before the admissions deadlines for Wharton/Lauder’s joint-degree MBA/MA program to do your research on programs so you can feel confident in submitting the best application you can.

 Here are some tips and tricks to think about as you start working on your application: